 In 2016, the Company initiated activities in a 50% non-controlling interest in JGP, a joint venture.
 JGP is governed by a designated operating committee selected by the members in proportion to their equity interests.
 JGP is solely reliant on its members to finance its activities and therefore is a variable interest entity.
 The Company concluded it is not the primary beneficiary of JGP as the members share equally in the risks and rewards and decision making authority of the entity; therefore, the Company does not consolidate JGP and instead accounts for this investment in accordance with the equity method.
-The primary financial activities for JGP relate to member investments and therefore JGP summary financial information has not been presented.
-The Company's proportionate share of equity in losses was \$65 for the three months ended March 31, 2017.
+The Company's proportionate share of equity in earnings (losses) was \$148 and \$(65) for the three months ended March 31, 2018 and 2017, respectively.